claytonikuta/SoundTutorial/README.md

+This is a quick tutorial on how to add sounds to a Kotlin project.

 ### Step 1: Create a New Kotlin Project
 Create a new empty activity.
 Name it SoundTutorial (if you name it something else change the SoundTutorialTheme to (your chosen name)Theme.